Jorjhx/DemonTweaks/README.md

 More Aspects(1 minor, 1 major and 1 demon lord)

-"New" aspect of Lilithu, adds Charisma and demon can cast in Rage, Transformation itc
+"New" aspect of Lilithu, add Charisma bonus.
+During demonic rage, Aspect of Lilithu allows you to ignore effects that prohibit the cast spells and use magic items.